cornell-ece2300/ece2300-docs/docs/ece2300-sec01-linux.md

 ### 2.1.
 Logging into `ecelinux` Servers with VS Code

-To start VS Code click the _Start_ menu then choose _VS Code > VS Code_, or click the _Start_ menu, type _VS Code_, and choose _VS Code_.
+To start VS Code click the _Start_ menu then search for _Visual Studio Code_.
 The key to VS Code is installing the correct extensions.
 We want to start by installing a special extension for the Verilog hardware description language (HDL).
 We also want to install a special extension which will enable remotely accessing the `ecelinux` servers using SSH.
 Choose _View > Extensions_ from the menubar.
 Enter the name of the extension in the "Search Extensions in Marketplace" and then click the blue Install button.
 Here are the names of the extensions to install: